 Usually smaller Italy cities can be “described” in one magnet: Matera – caves; Naples – pizza, you get it.
 Although tortellini-heavy, the choice of magnets for Bologna is a combination of its food, famed towers and its wonderful San Petronio Church.
 Those are its most obvious attractions, but the subtleties are what make Bologna so special and give it its nickname of La Rossa, La Dossa & La Grassa.

-Sit outside for lunch on the rooftop bar of the sweet Hotel Touring, undeniably one of the best views in Bologna, and you can see why Bologna is called La Rossa.
+Sit outside for lunch on the rooftop bar of the sweet Hotel Touring, one of many Bologna hotels with a fantasctic view, and you can see why Bologna is called La Rossa.
 Like a choir, on the dot of one o’clock, the church bells all seemed to go off in synch.

 The fun of Bologna is gliding through town under her sottoportici (archways) – the most of any town in Italy.
-Take that Torino!
 Stuck without an umbrella like we were, no problem, you can still enjoy a passiaggata with nary a drop of rain to ruin your hair.

-Kids were sporting B.U.
-(Bologna University) sweatshirts from its very first semester in 1088AD, making it the oldest university in the world.
+Kids were sporting Bologna University sweatshirts from its very first semester in 1088AD, making it the oldest university in the world.
 Slip into the Archiginnasio to see where everyone sat for Latin 101 in the Renaissance, as it was the main building of the University.
 Thousands of painted coats-of-arms representing students who has been elected presidents of their class smother the outside walls of the inside cloister.
 Don’t miss the anatomical theatre inside!

-On my way back to the hotel, I was drawn into the unassuming Santo Stefano Church and was literally overwhelmed.
-Do not miss it!
+Don’t miss the unassuming Santo Stefano Church – you will be overwhelmed.
 In the 5th century, Bishop Petronio, of San Petronio Church fame, had the very clever idea of building a replica of the Holy Sepulchre in Jerusalem in his hometown, attracting wandering pilgrims who couldn’t make it all the way to the Middle East.

 The holy ones stayed, ate and drank, thus bringing loads of money into the town and they kept coming.
 The other parts to the church are incredibly beautiful and they say that the crèche before Xmas is not to be missed, stuffed full of terracotta putti and angeli.

 It’s really all about food here.
-The Bolognese believe theirs is the best cuisine in Italy, but you have to like tortellini, bollito misto, Bolognese ragú (btw, never with spaghetti, only with tagliatelle) formaggio (parmigiana is just called “cheese” here – all the other cheeses have names) and, of course, cold cuts-Italian Style.
-If you don’t like even one these, time to get out of Dodge.
-If you do, you’re in heaven.
+The Bolognese believe theirs is the best cuisine in Italy, but you have to like tortellini, bollito misto, Bolognese ragú (btw, never with spaghetti, only with tagliatelle) formaggio (parmigiana is just called “cheese” here – all the other cheeses have names) and, of course, cold cuts-Italian Style, like the world-famous Prosciutto.
+Taste all of the Emilia-Romagna treats in one place – Bologna.

 Put down your Prosecco, you’re in Pignoletto territory now.
 Accompanying your charcuterie in Emilia Romagna is a different, but no less bright and bubbly, bibita as its ubiquitous northern neighbor.
 In my humble opinion, there’s nothing more luxurious than having local wine, especially if it comes in pink!

-A day in Italy is not complete without gelato and we were taken to one of the best, Cremeria Funivia, in town.
-With flavors such as Cavour (ricotta, lemon & cookie) or San Luca (white chocolate and puffed rice), you would think me boring for getting Banana & Chocolate, but it’s a combo that is so hard to find in any other country.
+A day in Bologna is not complete without gelato and go to the best in Bologna, Cremeria Funivia.
+With flavors such as Cavour (ricotta, lemon & cookie) or San Luca (white chocolate and puffed rice), it’s very tough to decide!

 Photo source: http://bit.ly/2e7tw4i